cybex-gmbh/laravel-transmorpher-client/README.md

 ## Installation

-To get the latest version, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version, require the project using [Composer](https://getcomposer.org):

 ```bash
 composer require cybex/laravel-transmorpher-client